e-risk/reliapy/README.md

 # reliapy
-Reliapy is a python toolbox focused in the risk and reliability analysis and design of engineering systems.
+Reliapy is a python toolbox focused in the risk and reliability analysis of engineering systems.